postsharp/Metalama.Documentation/conceptual/Aspects/Diagnostics.md

 When the `BuildAspect` method of your aspect is executed, it sees the code model as it was _before_ the aspect was applied.

-If you need to validate the code after all aspects have been applied, see <xref:validation>.
+If you need to validate the code after all aspects have been applied see <xref:validation>.